yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcvisualmanageroffice2003-class.md

 ### <a name="parameters"></a>Parametry

 *pPropList*<br/>
-podczas Wskaźnik do listy właściwości, który jest rysowany przez strukturę.
+[w] Wskaźnik do listy właściwości, które rysuje struktura.

 ### <a name="return-value"></a>Wartość zwracana

-Zwraca kolor tła elementu *pPropList*.
+Zwraca kolor tła *pPropList*.

 ### <a name="remarks"></a>Uwagi

-Zastąp tę funkcję, aby dostosować kolor tła listy właściwości w aplikacji.
+Zastąpaj tę funkcję, aby dostosować kolor tła listy właściwości w aplikacji.

-##  <a name="getpropertygridgrouptextcolor"></a>CMFCVisualManagerOffice2003::GetPropertyGridGroupTextColor
+## <a name="cmfcvisualmanageroffice2003getpropertygridgrouptextcolor"></a><a name="getpropertygridgrouptextcolor"></a>CMFCVisualManagerOffice2003::GetPropertyGridGroupTextColor

 Struktura wywołuje tę metodę, aby pobrać kolor tekstu listy właściwości.